gmc-code/PC-app-development/docs/Anvil/feedback_form.rst

 Settings
 ------------------------------

 #.
-Click on the cog icon to show thie settings tab.
+Click on the cog icon to show the settings tab.
 #.
 Enter an App name.
 Feedback_Form
 #.
 Enter an App title.
 Feedback_Form
 #.
 Enter an App description.
 Feedback_Form using server side code and a PGSQL database.